CREATE TABLE

 Columns and constraints copied by LIKE are not merged with the same name.
 If the same name is specified explicitly or in another LIKE clause, an error is reported.

-• The default expressions are copied from the source table to the new table only if INCLUDING DEFAULTS is specified.
+• The default expressions or the ON UPDATE expressions are copied from the source table to the new table only if INCLUDING DEFAULTS is specified.
 The default behavior is to exclude default expressions, resulting in the copied columns in the new table having default values NULL.

 • The CHECK constraints are copied from the source table to the new table only when INCLUDING CONSTRAINTS is specified.
 Other types of constraints are never copied to the new table.
 NOT NULL constraints are always copied to the new table.
 These rules also apply to column constraints and table constraints.